dhodges47/Phidget-Rover-Controller/README.md

 # Phidget-Rover-Controller
 A controller system that uses NodeJS to control a 4-wheel rover robot with Raspberry Pi and Phidget DC Motor Controllers.
 This controller system is written entirely in javascript using Nodejs.
-It allows you to remote control a 4 wheeled rover usinga web page or a game controller.
+It allows you to remote control a 4 wheeled rover using a web page or a game controller.
 It communicates with the rover using wi-fi.

 ![Stalker Rover](/www/Stalker.jpg)